TehGM/TehGM.Utilities/TehGM.Utilities.Randomization/README.md

 - **IRandomizer** and **RandomizerService** - a Dependency-Injection friendly wrapper for *Random*, with additional extension methods.
 - **IRandomizerProvider** and **RandomizerProvider - a Dependency-Injection friendly container and creater for **IRandomizers**.

+In addition, the library adds some extensions for `System.Random` - they are the same as extensions for **IRandomizer**.

 ## License
 Copyright (c) 2022 TehGM